3 Tips to Create a More Resilient and Productive Workforce

 - Model good behavior.
 “When leaders demonstrate wellness practices it lets employees know that it’s OK to take care of yourself,” Taylor said.
 Whether that’s taking a mental health day, taking part in a company-sponsored meditation or volunteer activity, or introducing their cat on an all-company Zoom call, it is an authentic way for leaders to encourage self-care.

 Talking about mental health can feel uncomfortable in a work setting but it can go a long way toward easing stress and giving employees the tools they need to function.
-“It’s hard to gauge what people need, so you have to get them talking,” Kauffman said.
+“It’s hard to gauge what people need, so you have to get them talking,” Kaufman said.
 Those conversations are the first step to creating a less stressful workplace.